 April 24, 2018.
 Surgery Day.
 Nerves and excitement all rolled into one emotion as we headed to the hospital early that morning.
 Max was going to have surgery to get her ostomy taken down.
-The day came quickly and slowly all at the same time.
-The thought of another surgery was scary, but we were also excited at the thought that she wouldn’t have to live with the ostomy any longer.
+It came quickly and slowly all at the same time.
+The thought of another surgery was scary, but also exciting that she wouldn’t have to live with the ostomy anymore.
 The nurse-mom in me was starting the internal tug-o-war again as we were heading back, to the other side.

 Now all we could do was wait.
 And pray that everything goes well.